mytxzz/dairy-note/README.md

 # dairy-note
-dairy note of a coder,  you can star it if it helped you
+dairy note of a coder,  you can star it if you like it.